ANRGUSC/SafeCampus-Multidiscrete/README.md

 - **Allowed Students ≥ Threshold (%)**: The percentage of time the allowed students met or exceeded the threshold.
 - **Safety Condition Met (Attendance)**: Indicates whether the attendance safety condition was met.

-### 3.2.
-Control Barrier Functions (CBFs)

-The CBFs are used to ensure that the system maintains safety constraints over time.
-The verification of forward invariance is logged in the `cbf_verification.txt` file.

-- **CBF for Infections**: Ensures that the number of infected individuals does not exceed the threshold.
-- **CBF for Attendance**: Ensures that the number of allowed students meets the required threshold.

-## 4. Final Results Summary

-At the end of the evaluation process, a summary of the final results is saved in the `final_results.txt` file.
-This summary includes:

-- Cumulative Reward across all episodes
-- Average Reward per episode
-- Safety condition percentages for infections and attendance
-- Forward Invariance verification
-- Stability assessment in the DFE and EE regions

 This file provides a quick overview of the model's performance and safety compliance across the entire evaluation period.